zorael/kameloso/README.md

 It works well with the majority of server networks.
 IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
 If something doesn't immediately work it's most often an easy issue of specialcasing for that particular IRC network or server daemon.

+Please report bugs.
+Unreported bugs can only be fixed by accident.

 ### Current functionality includes:

 * bedazzling coloured terminal output like it's the 90s